 Alas, everything is not free.
 Sometimes, you may have to invest in the smallest available size of the products you don't need vats of, such as pomades, edge control potions, and thicker creams.

 5. A few small glass or plastic dropper bottles

-Transferring your liquid oils into a dropper bottle is essential when you like precise measurements.
-You can purchase either glass or plastic at your local Walgreens or CVS.
+Transferring your liquid oils into a dropper bottle is essential when you need precise measurements.
+You can purchase either glass or plastic bottles online or at drugstores.

 6. An empty spray bottle

 Just add water to refresh dry curls and styles or mix up your own leave-in conditioner.

 A wide-toothed comb, a mini afro pick, and a brush are necessities for detangling curls, adding volume, and creating sleek styles on your trip.
 Most beauty supply stores have travel-sized versions of your hair tools.

 This creates sleek edges and tames flyaways on sleek styles, especially on the go.

 Unfortunately, most hotels do not provide curly guests with a satin pillowcase to protect our curls during our stay.
 Whether it is a scarf, pillowcase or bonnet, pack one in your suitcase to prevent friction on your curls.